department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/preferred-facility/discovery-and-research/internal-usability-study-findings.md

    This may have been due to how the prototype was wired up, since only one configuration of checkboxes (out of more than 12 possible outcomes) would be correctly displayed after clicking the `update` button.

-   Once they saw the "**Note:...**" copy replacing the facility they unchecked, the edit outcome made sense to them.
+   Once they saw the content* replacing the facility they unchecked, the outcome after making edits made sense to them.

 5. 4 of 5 people assumed the facility list was sorted chronologically based on when they had gone to the facilities.
 One of those participants also commented that they expected to see facilities delineated by type.